Helo-Im-Ai/SoulCoreLegacy/DEVLOG.md

 - Added cloud services (auth, storage, multiplayer, analytics)
 - Implemented offline fallbacks for all cloud services
 - Created comprehensive documentation for cloud integration

+## Fri May 23 19:39:51 EDT 2025

+- Added Photon Racer game with proper styling and thumbnail
+- Added Tic-Tac-Toe game with proper styling and thumbnail
+- Updated game list in configuration
+- Pushed changes to GitHub repository